stylelint/vscode-stylelint/ARCHITECTURE.md

 ### 3.1 Activation and application lifecycle

 The main entry point for VS Code is `src/extension/extension.ts`.
-The `activate(context, overrides?)` function builds and starts a runtime application by calling `createRuntimeApplication(...)` from `src/di/runtime/`.
+The `activate(context, overrides?)` function builds and starts a runtime application by calling `createRuntimeApplication(...)` from `packages/language-server/src/di/runtime/`, imported as `@stylelint/language-server/di/runtime`.
 That application is composed from two modules: `createExtensionPlatformModule(context)` for platform wiring and `extensionModule` for the extension's own features.
 The resulting `RuntimeApplication` owns a DI container, starts runtime services, and becomes the central point for resolving extension services and tokens, for example the public API or the VS Code window.

 On deactivate, `deactivate()` asks the application to dispose itself.
 If disposal fails, the extension falls back to `vscode.window` to show an error and then re-throws so VS Code sees that deactivate failed.